Focus In On Your Salmon Fly

 Salmon Fly Control Is The Key

-At 60 or 70 yards the only thing you're in control of is the terror and fear you're inflicting upon the wildlife on the other side of the river so forget the distance theme which has hindered this business.
+At 60 or 70 yards the only thing you're in control of is the terror and fear you're inflicting upon the wildlife on the other side of the river so forget the distance theme unless you're skilled enough to be able to control your fly at long distance.
 The angling community at large couldn't 'cast a shadow' when it came to these monster lines and in came the easier to use shooting head concept.
 These thick little short headed things are the furthest thing away from arial elegance you could ever imagine in a salmon fly line yet they could be effortlessly delivered at reasonable distance my most anglers so they quickly caught on.
 The shooting head theme was developed into these 'washing line' Skagit monstrosities that you see today and one of my ghillie colleagues refers to these new breed fly lines as 'talent compensators' which just about sums them up perfectly.

 Salmon Fly Control Is What Really Matters